-HSCI 3420 - Health Education (3-0-3)
+HLTH 3420 - Health Education (3-0-3)

 Focuses on the concept of health education in meeting the learning needs of health care providers and health care consumers within various settings.
-Emphasis will be placed on the process of program development and implementation in the role of the professional nurse.
-Principles of teaching/learning and instructional strategies will be explored and compared.
-Technique for preparations and evaluation of instructional materials includes those needed for both print and non-print materials such as slides, transparencies, computer software and other educational materials.
-Opportunities to practice teaching strategies also will be provided.
-Prerequisite(s): Junior Standing.
+Emphasis will be placed on the process of program development and implementation.
+Principles of teaching/learning and instructional strategies will be explored.
+Techniques for preparation and evaluation of instructional materials includes those needed for both print and non-print materials such as slides, transparencies, computer software, web pages, and other educational materials.
+Opportunities to practice teaching strategies will be provided.

-HSCI 3501 - The AIDS Epidemic (3-0-3)
+HLTH 3501 - The AIDS Epidemic (3-0-3)